12. GMM Estimation#

 for all sequences of selection matrices \(A \in \mathcal A\) where \(A = \{A_t : t \ge 1\} \) and where

-the vector of functions \(\phi\) is \(r\) dimensional.
+• the vector of functions \(\phi\) is \(r\) dimensional.

-the unknown parameter vector \(\beta\) is \(k\) dimensional.
+• the unknown parameter vector \(\beta\) is \(k\) dimensional and in a parameter space \({\mathcal P}\).

-\(A_t\) denotes a time \(t\) selection matrix for a subset of the valid moment restrictions that is used to construct a particular statistical estimator \(b\) of \(\beta\).
+• \(A_t\) denotes a time \(t\) selection matrix for a subset of the valid moment restrictions that is used to construct a particular statistical estimator \(b\) of \(\beta\).

-the mathematical expectation is taken with respect to a statistical model that generates the \(\{X_t : t \ge 1 \}\) process (captured implicitly by conditioning on invariant events).
+• the mathematical expectation is taken with respect to a statistical model that generates the \(\{X_t : t \ge 1 \}\) process (captured implicitly by conditioning on invariant events).

 A sample counterpart of the population moment conditions (12.1) is

-Applying a Law of Large Numbers to (12.2) motivates a “generalized method of moments” estimator \(b_N\) of the \(k \times 1\) vector \(\beta\).
+Applying a Law of Large Numbers to (12.2) motivates a generalized method of moments estimator \(b_N\) of the \(k \times 1\) vector \(\beta\).

 Different sequences of selection matrices \(\{A_t : t \ge 1 \}\) and \(\{\widetilde A_t: t \ge 1\}\) generally give rise to different properties for the estimator \(b_N\).
 An exception is when

-for some \(k \times k\) nonsingular matrix \({\mathbb L}\) do distinct selection matrices \({\widetilde A}_t\) and \(A_t\) give rise to the same \(b_N\).
+for some \(k \times k\) nonsingular matrix \({\mathbb L}\).
+In this latter case, the same moment conditions are used for estimation and hence will give rise to the same GMM estimator \(b_N\).

 We study limiting properties of estimator \(b_N\) conditioned on a statistical model.
 In many settings, the parameter vector \(\beta\) only incompletely characterizes the statistical model.
-In such settings, we are led in effect to implement a version of what is known as semi-parametric estimation: while \(\beta\) is the finite-dimensional parameter vector that we want to estimate, we acknowledge that, in addition to \(\beta\), a potentially infinite dimensional nuisance parameter vector pins down the complete statistical model on which we condition when we apply the law of large numbers and other limit theorems.
+In such settings, we are led in effect to implement a version of what is known as semi-parametric estimation: while \(\beta\) is the finite-dimensional parameter vector that we want to estimate, we acknowledge that, in addition to \(\beta\), a potentially infinite-dimensional nuisance parameter vector pins down the complete statistical model on which we condition when we apply the law of large numbers and other limit theorems.

 Unconditional moment restrictions